-- (1) Changes of benefit terms There have been no actuarially material changes to the System benefit provisions since the prior actuarial valuation. - (2) Changes of assumptions The following changes in actuarial assumptions were made effective June 30, 2016 based on the most recent experience study of the System for the four-year period ending June 30, 2016:
+- (1) Changes of benefit terms There have been no actuarially material changes to the System benefit provisions since the prior actuarial valuation. - (2) Changes of assumptions The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period from July 1, 2012, through June 30, 2016, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows: